 - It is well established that heart attacks and strokes are the major cause of death in people with diabetes, so it is not surprising that doctors have tended to prescribe statin drugs to such patients in an attempt to reduce the risk.
 Statins are a class of drugs that reduce levels of cholesterol, an essential substance in the body that has become the scapegoat for the growing problem of cardiovascular disease.
 Statins are the world’s best-selling drugs with an estimated 30 million people taking them every day.

-- Now, though, the Food and Drug Administration in the United States has issued new labelling guidelines for statin drugs, warning users that taking them can result in elevated blood sugar levels, diabetes and memory loss.
+- Now, though, the Food and Drug Administration in the United States has issued new labeling guidelines for statin drugs, warning users that taking them can result in elevated blood sugar levels, diabetes, and memory loss.
 This is in addition to their previously known side effects of muscle damage and liver disease.

 - The first of these, published in June 2011, involved 33,000 patients enrolled in five major clinical trials using statins.
 It concluded that, overall, statin use caused around one additional case of diabetes for every 500 patients treated and the higher the dose, the higher the risk.
 This figure is a bit misleading, though, since it includes earlier trials of the weaker statin drugs.
 The more potent versions being prescribed today are likely to be linked to a much bigger diabetes problem, especially at higher doses.